After an explosive fourth Major title win from Denmark’s Astralis in September 2019, CS:GO fans have been wondering when the next Major will be.

-They usually wouldn’t have to wait as long, but due to Valve’s newly-adopted schedule and the global COVID-19 pandemic, the next Major won’t be until Nov.
-9. This leaves over a year of downtime before Astralis can once again attempt to defend their title.
+They usually wouldn’t have to wait as long, but due to Valve’s newly-adopted schedule and the global COVID-19 pandemic, the next Major won’t be until 2021.
+This leaves over a year of downtime before Astralis can once again attempt to defend their title.

 This means in 2021 if all goes according to plan, the first Major of the year will kick off on May 10 and the second will be in November.

 This article will be updated when further information about the next Major is revealed.